Fenchurch Street railway station

 Fenchurch Street is one of the smallest railway terminals in London in terms of platforms, but one of the most intensively operated.
-It is the only London terminal with no direct interchange with the London Underground.
+It is the only London terminal with no direct interchange with the London Underground, or its own bus stop.
 Plans to connect it stalled in the early 1980s because of the lack of progress on the Jubilee line, but it is within 350 yards of both the station on the London Underground and the station on the Docklands Light Railway.